Joyva: Products

 Joyva manufactures a variety of confections, but its flagship product is halvah.
 The company has a line of halvah products ranging from halvah bars, halvah in cans, and loaves of halvah with nuts.
 The halvah can be plain (vanilla), covered in chocolate or have chocolate mixed in (marble).

 Products that are not halvah-based either incorporate jelly, marshmallow, or sesame.
 Their jelly-based candy is chocolate-covered, uses either raspberry or orange jelly, and is made into rings or bars.
-They also offer Sesame Crunch, a candy composed of brittled sesame seeds, and various chocolate-covered marshmallow products, such as Marshmallow Twists.
+They also offer Sesame Crunch, a sesame seed candy, and various chocolate-covered marshmallow products, such as Marshmallow Twists.